Smulchman/readme-generator/Readme.md

 ## Description

-This is a simple app executed through the console to create a readme file based on user input
+This is a simple app executed through the console to create a readme file based on user input.

 ## Usage